sustech-topology/TopCap/README.md

 ### Model comparison

-The following corresponds to results in Table 1 of comparing TopCap with 4 state-of-the-art methods on 8 small and 4 large datasets.
+This repository corresponds to results in Table 1 of comparing TopCap with 4 state-of-the-art methods on 8 small and 4 large datasets.

 These datasets are from the LJSpeech, TIMIT, and LibriSpeech repositories, along with four additional corpora from ALLSSTAR that do not appear in the primary experiments.